 For a great, in-depth look at collateral versus conventional mortgages, read Dave Larock’s blog post.
 It’s informative, entertaining and important.
 Here’s just one snippet from his post: “In effect, TD is making it cheaper for you to borrow more money from them in the future, while at the same time making it more expensive and more difficult for you to move to a different lender.”

-Last week, in this blog post, I passed on my suggestions to women who need to raise their income in a hurry.
-The first thing I would do is invest in second mortgages for reasons I outlined in my post.
+Last week, in this blog post, I passed on some suggestions to women who need to raise their income in a hurry.
+The first thing I would do is invest in second mortgages for reasons I outlined in the post.

-So let’s say that you have some cash to invest and either you can’t qualify for a mortgage to buy an investment property or you would prefer not to for a whole host of reasons.
+Let’s say that you have some cash to invest and either you can’t qualify for a mortgage to buy an investment property, or you would prefer not to for a whole host of reasons.
 Second mortgages provide an investment opportunity to earn anywhere from 9% to 12% on your funds, sometimes more, while mitigating the risk by securing the mortgage against the property.
 This is where the type of mortgage plays a vital role.

-Imagine that you’ve found a great couple who need a bit of help with a second mortgage.
-You have agreed to lend them $20,000 at 12% for one year with the possibility of a one-year extension.
-You’ve checked them out yourself and you’re comfortable with how reliable they are, you’ve ensured that the mortgages, both first and second, add up to a total Loan to Value ratio that you’re comfortable with, and you have a second mortgage agreement written by a knowledgeable lawyer.
-You’re good to go right?
+Imagine that you find a great couple who need a bit of help with a second mortgage.
+You agree to lend them $20,000 at 12% for one year with the possibility of a one-year extension.
+You’ve checked them out yourself and you’re comfortable with how reliable they are; you’ve ensured that the mortgages, both first and second, add up to a total Loan to Value ratio that you’re comfortable with; and you have a second mortgage agreement written by a knowledgeable lawyer.
+Good to go, right?
 That depends on the first mortgage.
-If the latter is a conventional mortgage and the charge on Title is for the value of the first mortgage, then you’re fine.
+If the latter is a conventional mortgage and the charge on title is for the value of the first mortgage, then you’re fine.

-However, if the first mortgage is a collateral mortgage then walk away.
+However, if the first mortgage is a collateral mortgage, walk away.
 Do not ever invest in a second mortgage when there is a collateral first mortgage in place.
 Why?
 Because there is no value left in the house to protect your investment.
-In other words, 100% (or more) of the value of the property is locked up by the first mortgage lender and if the deal goes south, you have little to no protection.
+In other words, the first mortgage lender has locked up 100% (or more) of the value of the property.
+If the deal goes south, you have little-to-no protection.

-The only way you will know if there is a collateral mortgage in place, or if one is being set up, is by looking at the mortgage loan agreement if the house is already purchased, or the mortgage commitment if the clients are in the process of purchasing.
+The only way to know if there is a collateral mortgage in place, or if one is being set up, is by looking at the mortgage loan agreement if the house is already purchased; or by reviewing the mortgage commitment if the clients are in the process of purchasing.
 Don’t expect the lender to put it on the first page in bold letters either.
 It is typically buried in the document as part of a heap of other clauses.
 If the parties involved won’t produce those documents for your review, walk away, unless you like gambling with your money.

 Back to my case study.
-Buried on page 7 of the mortgage commitment was a clause stating that the lender would register a charge for 125% of the value of the house.
+A clause, stating that the lender would register a charge for 125% of the value of the house, was buried on page 7 of the mortgage commitment.
 I told the mortgage agent that I wouldn’t agree to this clause.
-The lender came back with a generous offer: They would reduce the charge to 100% of the value of the house.
-I told them that if they registered a dollar more than the value of the first mortgage I would walk away.
-They knew that the deal would fall apart without secondary lending so they agreed, telling me they were making an exception in my case.
+The lender came back with a generous offer: They agreed to reduce the charge to 100% of the value of the house.
+I told them that if they registered a dollar more than the value of the first mortgage, I would walk away.
+They knew that the deal would fall apart without secondary lending, so they agreed, telling me they were making an exception in my case.
 Lucky me.

 Do not for a moment believe that the banks have your best interests at heart.
 They don’t.
-They are in it to make a profit.
-There are very good people who work at the various banks who will work hard to provide great service, but the bottom line is that you need to be aware of the documents you’re signing and you need to protect yourself.
-Just because a bank says it’s awesome doesn’t make it so.
+Banks are in business to make a profit.
+There are very good people who work at the banks and who endeavour to provide great service, but the bottom line is that you need to be aware of the documents you’re signing.
+It is incumbent on you to protect yourself.
+Just because a bank says it’s awesome, doesn’t make it so.

 The next time you’re thinking about setting up a mortgage, ask the following questions: